canonical/iam-bundle/README.md

 ```

 ## Deploy a bundle
+To deploy a bundle from Charmhub, run:

+`juju deploy identity-platform --channel edge --trust`

-To deploy the bundle, run `juju deploy ./bundle-edge.yaml --trust`.
+To deploy a local bundle, run:

+`juju deploy ./bundle-edge.yaml --trust`

 ## Test the bundle
 Integration tests can be run with `tox`.